npranto/feeder/README.md

 # Feeder
-Feeder - All You Need to Know
+Feeder: All You Need to Know

-Structure of Feeder
+## Structure of Feeder

     app/
     ----- APIs/